RKNF404/chromium-hardening-guide/pages/BROWSER_SELECTION.md

 ### Thorium

 [The update cycle](https://github.com/Alex313031/thorium/releases) is giving me a panic attack.
 They used to release once every few months (alike to how Vivaldi releases) and were still usually a few releases behind.
 Just recently they switched to the LTS branch of Chromium, which isn't ideal.
-Security fixes are pushed out weekly, the LTS branch updates features twice a year but still updates in between for security patches.
-I don't know how this will be handled, but I don't believe the minor version bumps will be handled by Thorium which is a concern.
-Cannot recommend for any reasonable level of security concern.
+Security fixes are pushed out weekly, the LTS branch updates features twice a year but still updates in between for security patches. ~I don't know how this will be handled, but I don't believe the minor version bumps will be handled by Thorium which is a concern.
+Cannot recommend for any reasonable level of security concern.~ It is currently not handled very well, the Chromium LTS branch is updated rarely, but it is updated.
+Thorium since the start of 2026 has updated twice.
+In fact, Chromium's LTS branch has already promoted [from 138 to 144](https://chromereleases.googleblog.com/2026/04/long-term-support-lts-channel-for.html) since April of 2026.

 ### Flatpak (Linux)